Facetotecta: Life cycle

+The known larval stages of facetotectans closely resemble those of parasitic rhizocephalan barnacles, this is thought to be an example of convergent evolution rather than a common origin.

 Nauplius

 Y-nauplii are 250–620 um long, with a faceted cephalic shield, from which the group derives its name.
 The abdomen is relatively long, and also ornamented.
 In common with other thecostracans, Facetotecta pass through five naupliar instars before undergoing a single cyprid phase.

 Cyprid

 The presence of a distinctive cyprid larva indicates that the Facetotecta is a member of the Thecostraca.
 A number of species have been described on the basis of a y-cyprid alone.
 As in barnacles, the cyprid is adapted to seeking a place to settle as an adult.
 It has compound eyes, can walk using its antennae, and is capable of producing an adhesive glue.

 Juvenile

 In 2008, a juvenile form was artificially produced by treating y-larvae with the hormone 20-hydroxyecdysone, which stimulated ecdysis and the transition to a new life phase.
 The resulting animal, named the y-psigon, was slug-like, apparently unsegmented, and limbless.